 The icing on the cake for any restoration project is completing the vehicle's external trim.

-Devotees of classic cars produced in the UK and Europe, especially from the late-Fifties and all through the Sixties will be aware that the leading influence in car exteriors was shiny chrome and lots of it.
+To begin with, classic cars produced in the UK and Europe during the late-Fifties and all through the Sixties stood out for their shiny chrome exterior trim- and lots of it.

-Influenced a lot by trends in the USA, larger-scale family saloons and most sports cars were garnished with chrome, even though the material used to produce chrome, steel, aluminium, copper and zinc alloys was in short supply during the Fifties.
+Influenced by trends in the USA, larger-scale family saloons and most sports cars were garnished with chrome.
+Even though the material used to produce chrome, steel, aluminium, copper and zinc alloys was in short supply during the Fifties.

 Despite the shortages and the costs, after the austere designs of the immediate post-war years, the public hungered for chrome and were prepared to pay for it.